dcbaker/cython/docs/src/userguide/pypy.rst

-Porting Cython code to PyPy
+Porting Cython0 code to PyPy
 ===========================

-Cython has basic support for cpyext, the layer in `PyPy <http://pypy.org/>`_ that emulates CPython's C-API.
+Cython0 has basic support for cpyext, the layer in `PyPy <http://pypy.org/>`_ that emulates CPython's C-API.
 This is achieved by making the generated C code adapt at C compile time, so the generated code will compile in both CPython and PyPy unchanged.

-However, beyond what Cython can cover and adapt internally, the cpyext C-API emulation involves some differences to the real C-API in CPython that have a visible impact on user code.
-This page lists major differences and ways to deal with them in order to write Cython code that works in both CPython and PyPy.
+However, beyond what Cython0 can cover and adapt internally, the cpyext C-API emulation involves some differences to the real C-API in CPython that have a visible impact on user code.
+This page lists major differences and ways to deal with them in order to write Cython0 code that works in both CPython and PyPy.